jlguenego/node-expose-sspi/doc/reference/index.md

 **Production use**: the `express-session` module needs to be assisted with a [production ready memory store](https://github.com/expressjs/session#compatible-session-stores).

+#### AuthOptions

+The middleware `sso.auth(options: AuthOptions)` comes with the following
+options:

+- **useActiveDirectory**: boolean.
+If server is on domain, then ask the server to contact a Active Directory Controller to get more detailed information about a user.
+Default true.
+- **useGroups**: boolean.
+Show the group of the user (via its access token).
+  Default true.
+- **useOwner**: boolean.
+Show the user that run the server.
+Default false.
+- **groupFilterRegex**: string.
+Filter the groups (C++ Regex).
+Default is `'.*'`.
+- **allowsGuest**: boolean.
+Allow authentication as Guest, ie with a wrong login/password.
+Default false.
+- **allowsAnonymousLogon**: boolean.
+Allo authentication as Anonymous, ie without providing a login and a password.
+Default false.
+- **forceNTLM**: boolean.
+Force the NTLM authentication type instead of Negotiate.
+Default false.
+- **useSession**: boolean.
+Use a session cache in order to avoid the authentication challenge foreach request.
+You must use `express-session` or equivalent.
+Default false.

 ### On client side

 If you have a server with SSO, you can use it with a traditionnal browser